collectiveidea/twirp-kmm/README.md

 ## Runtime

-The runtime provides an [`installTwirp`](./runtime/src/commonMain/kotlin/com/collectiveidea/twirp/HttpClientTwirpHelper.kt) helper for configuration a KTor HTTPClient for Twirp integration.
+The runtime provides an [`installTwirp`](./runtime/src/commonMain/kotlin/com/collectiveidea/twirp/HttpClientTwirpHelper.kt) helper to configure a Ktor HttpClient for Twirp integration.

 First, add the runtime as a dependency: